Nodulaire/SCA-DPA/README.md

 % traces correspond to the trace segment you are using for the recovery. traces = myload('traces-00112233445566778899aabbccddeeff.bin', traceSize, offset, segmentLength, numberOfTraces);

-% function myin is used to load the plaintext and ciphertext
+% function myin is used to load the plain text and cipher text
 % to the corresponding matrices.
 % Inputs:
-%   'file' - name of the file containing the plaintext or ciphertext
+%   'file' - name of the file containing the plain text or cipher text
 %   columns - number of columns (e.g., size of the AES data block)
-%   rows - number of rows (e.g., number of measurements) plaintext = myin('plaintext-00112233445566778899aabbccddeeff.txt', columns, rows);
+%   rows - number of rows (e.g., number of measurements) plain text = myin('plaintext-00112233445566778899aabbccddeeff.txt', columns, rows);
-ciphertext = myin('ciphertext-00112233445566778899aabbccddeeff.txt', columns, rows);
+cipher text = myin('ciphertext-00112233445566778899aabbccddeeff.txt', columns, rows);

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % EXERCISE 1 -- Plotting the power trace(s): %